 Lenz Rocks campsite on the north side of Elbrus is often very windy and groups must be suitably self-sufficient to manage themselves.
 If the weather is inclement then we use the hut at the snowline and summit from there, which makes the summit day about 2 hours long.

 For the hardest option consider the Mount Elbrus Traverse.
 This is the most challenging mainly because you need to carry more in your rucksack over the top.
 Some kit can be left back at the north side base camp where it will be shipped to the airport for you, but as you traverse down into the valley on the south side you will need some clothes.
 This extra weight at altitude on a long day ascending more than 1000 metres does make the traverse a challenging option.
 Psychologically it is more committing of course, but in reality you can dump your bag in the col and pick it up on the descent rather than carry everything up to the actual summit.

 The stunning summit shadow of Mt Elbrus greets a new day.

 In hotels and cafes off of the mountain, you can order staple foods such as Solyanka or Vorscht, various delicious homemade breads, pancakes with various fillings, Shashlyk or skewered lamb roasted on charcoal and Sturgeon.
-Meals are often paired with local wines, vodka, beer or sodas.
+It's a must to try the local wines, vodka and cognac.